openSUSE/linuxrc/README.md

 ### Run on Installed System
 Linuxrc can run on installed system.
 It runs in testmode that make debugging easier.
+Parameters are passed as common parametrs like: `linuxrc linemode=0 manual=1 LogLevel=8`

 ### Useful Shortcuts